Thiago Alcântara: 2017–20: Consistent silverware, European treble

-Liverpool
+Liverpool and retirement

-2020–2021: Impressive performances
+2020–2021

-On 18 September 2020, Premier League club Liverpool announced the signing of Thiago on a four-year contract.
-With the player only having a year left on his Bayern contract, Liverpool were able to purchase Thiago for just £20 million, with the potential for a further £5m in add-ons.
-Thiago made his debut for Liverpool on 20 September, coming off the bench at half-time as Liverpool won 2–0 against Chelsea at Stamford Bridge.
+On 18 September 2020, Premier League club Liverpool signed Thiago on a four-year contract.
+With the player only having a year left on his Bayern contract, Liverpool were able to purchase Thiago for £20 million, with the potential for a further £5m in add-ons.
+Thiago made his debut for Liverpool on 20 September, coming off the bench at half-time as the visitors won 2–0 against Chelsea at Stamford Bridge.
 With 75 successful passes, Thiago had the most passes completed by a player who played a maximum of 45 minutes in the Premier League since Opta started producing passing statistics in 2003.
 He has set the new record for most passes in 45 minutes as a substitute.
 On 29 September, Liverpool confirmed Thiago had tested positive for COVID-19.

 On 17 October 2020, Thiago played his second game for Liverpool in a 2–2 away league draw against local rivals Everton.
 He suffered a knee injury towards the end of the game as Richarlison made a tackle that would give him a straight red card after the challenge.
 Thiago ended up playing the last few minutes of the game.
 He would not play again for several months.
 He returned to make a substitute appearance in Liverpool's 0–0 draw with Newcastle United on 30 December.
 On 8 May 2021, Thiago scored his first goal for Liverpool to seal a 2–0 home league win over Southampton.

 On 24 November 2021, Thiago cut across the ball to score with a 25-yard strike (his first goal of the 2021–22 season) in a 2–0 home win for Liverpool against FC Porto in the UEFA Champions League group stage.